 Here are three distinct interpersonal strengths and how you can nurture them in your child or teenager.
 Each can help them understand and connect with other people throughout their lives.

 Kindness.
 Kindness is doing favors and good deeds for others, caring, giving and being nice.
 It’s one of the top five most prevalent strengths in the world, even in young children.
 Being kind to others feels good and it even helps buffer the negative effects of stress and trauma — something that might be particularly helpful for teenagers.
 Ideas for helping your child build their strength of Kindness: Affirm them when you see them doing something kind.
 Bring them along when you do kind things for others.
-As a family, choose outgrown clothes, toys and other items and donate it to charity.
-Do some random acts of kindness to show that the joy of giving is that warm feeling inside you, rather than on the praise or attention you get for doing it.
+As a family, choose outgrown clothes, toys and other items and donate them to charity.
+Do some random acts of kindness to show that the joy of giving is that warm feeling inside you, rather than the praise or attention you get for doing it.
 Encourage your child to be kind and welcoming to a new student or someone he can see is feeling left out.